 Students ages 8-18 who are enrolled in a CYT class are invited to audition for our current production.
 The audition process consists of two parts: a vocal audition and a dance audition.
-The first part of auditions typically consist of a one-minute song performed for the Artistic Team and are open to friends and family.
-Next, auditioners return for an open dance audition (usually the following Saturday).
-The audition process also includes a “callback” in which some students may be asked to read or sing from the show for a specific role, and this portion of auditions is closed.
+The first part of auditions typically consist of a one-minute song and choreography learned ahead of time, then performed for the Artistic Team.
+This is open to friends and family.
+Next, some auditioners return for callbacks in which they may be asked to dance, read or sing for a specific role in the show.
+Callbacks are closed to only invited auditioners and the Artistic Team.
 Auditions are a wonderful way for students to gain self-confidence and to show the best of their talents!

 Read below for audition details and helpful tips!